CHeAT-C23-PS312/.github/profile/README.md

 ### Cloud Computing/Backend
-- **Cloud Run**: Cloud Run is a serverless compute platform provided by Google Cloud.
-It allows you to run stateless containers in a fully managed environment, providing scalability and ease of deployment.
-- **Firestore**: Firestore is a flexible, scalable, and fully managed NoSQL document database provided by Google Cloud.
-It enables real-time synchronization and offline support for data storage.
-- **Cloud Storage**: Cloud Storage is a scalable and secure object storage service provided by Google Cloud.
-It allows you to store and retrieve large amounts of data, including images and other files.
+- **Axios**: Axios is a  JavaScript library that allows you to make HTTP requests from both the browser and Node.js.
+It provides an easy-to-use and consistent API for performing asynchronous operations and handling responses.
+- **Bcrypt**: bcrypt is a password-hashing function/library commonly used in software development for securely storing and verifying passwords.
+It is designed to be slow and computationally expensive, which makes it resistant to brute-force attacks.
+- **MySQL**: MySQL is an open-source relational database management system (RDBMS) that uses Structured Query Language (SQL) for managing and manipulating databases.
+It is one of the most popular and widely used databases in the world.
 - **App Engine**: App Engine is a fully managed serverless platform provided by Google Cloud.
 It enables you to build and deploy applications without managing infrastructure, providing auto-scaling and high availability.
-- **Cloud Functions**: Cloud Functions is a serverless compute platform provided by Google Cloud.
-It allows you to write and deploy lightweight, event-driven functions that respond to cloud events and execute custom logic.
-- **GoLang**: GoLang is a programming language developed by Google.
-It is known for its simplicity, efficiency, and strong support for concurrent programming.
 - **Node.js**: Node.js is a JavaScript runtime built on Chrome's V8 JavaScript engine.
 It allows you to build scalable and fast network applications, making it a popular choice for backend development.

-Note: This list includes some of the major libraries used in the Recofferry App.
+Note: This list includes some of the major libraries used in the CHeAT App.
 It may not include all the libraries and dependencies used in the project.